-

 How can you spot a romance scam?

-- They ask you for money either directly or more subtly.
+- Requests for money.
+They ask for financial help - either directly or through subtle manipulation.

 6 common romance scam scenarios

-- After a few months, the scammer might say they’re ready to move in with you and need money for a home deposit or a rental bond.
+- Moving in together: After months of building a relationship, they say they’re ready to live with you and ask for money to cover a home deposit or rental bond.

 How to stay safe when dating online